-- Five steps for managing a CRA exam and the importance of developing a CRA strategy.
+Five steps for managing a CRA exam and the importance of developing a CRA strategy

-- Learn how to document lending activity in designated disaster areas.
+Learn how to document lending activity in designated disaster areas.

-- What’s included in a performance context?
+What’s included in a performance context?
 Learn how to describe your institution, quantify the ability and capacity of the bank to meet credit needs based on financial data.
 Learn how to highlight the positive outcomes of your lending focus and business strategy.

-- Tips to describe your assessment area including demographic and economic data resources.
+Tips to describe your assessment area including demographic and economic data resources.

-- Best practices to deal with CRA-related complaints and potential fair lending issues that can threaten a successful exam.
+Best practices to deal with CRA-related complaints and potential fair lending issues that can threaten a successful exam.

-- Definitions of Community Development Loans and Services and ideas for passing the Investment Test portion of the exam
+Ideas for passing the Investment Test portion of the exam

-- Helpful CRA compliance resources and regulatory guidance including highlights of the July 25, 2016 Frequently Asked Question
+Helpful CRA compliance resources and regulatory guidance

-Who Should Attend:
+Who Should Attend?

 Susan Costonis is a compliance consultant and trainer.
 She specializes in compliance management along with deposit and lending regulatory training.